Scheherazade and Other Stories: Background and recording

 The suite "Song of Scheherazade", which occupies most of the album's running time, was originally conceived by Renaissance guitarist Michael Dunford as the score for a theatrical musical.
 He and bassist Jon Camp would work on the musical during lulls in their Renaissance songwriting sessions at Dunford's house in Windlesham.
 Eventually Renaissance decided to use an abridged form of the planned musical for the second side of their next album, and keyboardist John Tout joined in on songwriting sessions for the piece at Renaissance's usual rehearsal hall in Longcross.
 Since vocalist Annie Haslam had no songwriting role in the band, during these sessions she would simply sit and listen with a cup of tea and a packet of crisps.

 Renaissance's first choice to produce the album was David Hentschel, but he was unavailable.
 They took David Hitchcock as their second choice because they were impressed with his work on In the Land of Grey and Pink, and because he and Renaissance were both being managed by Miles Copeland III.
 Though Hitchcock and Renaissance got along well, both parties later remarked that they never creatively gelled during the recording sessions, and that the album would probably have turned out better with Hentschel producing.
-Moreover, for a stretch of several days Hitchock was simultaneously producing Scheherazade and Other Stories and Cunning Stunts, so that he would have to work on Cunning Stunts at Tollington Park Studios during the day and on Scheherazade and Other Stories at Abbey Road Studios at night, an arrangement which Hitchcock felt negatively impacted both albums.
+Moreover, for a stretch of several days Hitchcock was simultaneously producing Scheherazade and Other Stories and Cunning Stunts, so that he would have to work on Cunning Stunts at Tollington Park Studios during the day and on Scheherazade and Other Stories at Abbey Road Studios at night, an arrangement which Hitchcock felt negatively impacted both albums.